← Back to All Blog Posts

 Capturing electronic proof of delivery gives you a clear record of who signed for the package, when and where it was delivered.
 Giving your drivers the ability to capture signatures, photos, notes, and more paves the way for better records management.
 This, in turn, will provide you with the data your company needs in identifying pain points, verifying delivery, and improving your last mile operations.

-Last mile logistics is costly but there are best practices your company can adopt to reduce costs.
-Technology plays a crucial role in optimizing last mile costs, and the right solutions—those with robust AI embedded in their core functionality—have the power to give your business real-time visibility, optimize routes, capture proof of delivery, automate dispatching and assignment, and reduce paperwork.
+Last mile logistics is costly, but there are best practices your company can adopt to reduce costs.
+Logistics software plays a crucial role in optimizing last mile costs, and the best logistics software solutions—those with robust AI embedded in their core functionality—have the power to give your business real-time visibility, optimize routes, capture proof of delivery, automate dispatching and assignment, and reduce paperwork.
 The result?
 True, end-to-end logistics optimization that reduces costs and enables profit.

 You may also like